+Fishery and Stock Trends

-CPUE has fluctuated without trend since 1997-98.
+Recent Trend in Biomass or Proxy CPUE has fluctuated without trend since 1997-98.

-Relative exploitation rate has declined since 2010-11 and in
+Recent Trend in Fishing Intensity or Relative exploitation rate has declined since 2010-11 and in

-2017-18 was near the overfishing threshold.
+Proxy 2017-18 was near the overfishing threshold.

--
+Other Abundance Indices -

+Trends in Other Relevant Indicators

--
+or Variables -

-Projections and Prognosis Stock Projections or Prognosis The current catch and TACC are Unlikely (< 40%) to cause the stock to decline Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Soft Limit: Very Unlikely (< 10%) Hard Limit: Very Unlikely (< 10%) Probability of Current Catch or TACC causing overfishing to continue or to commence -
+Projections and Prognosis Stock Projections or Prognosis The current catch and TACC are Unlikely (< 40%) to cause the stock to decline.
+Probability of Current Catch or TACC causing Biomass to remain below or to decline below Limits Soft Limit: Very Unlikely (< 10%) Hard Limit: Very Unlikely (< 10%) Probability of Current Catch or TACC causing overfishing to continue or to commence -

-Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation and standardised CPUE analysis Assessment Dates Latest assessment: 2019 Next assessment: 2023 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Catch and Effort 1997- 98 to 2017-18 1 - High Quality Data not used (rank) - Catch and Effort 1989- 90 to 1996-97 2 - Moderate or mixed Quality: compromised by changes in fleet composition and reporting practices Changes to Model Structure and Assumptions - Major Sources of Uncertainty -
+Assessment Methodology and Evaluation Assessment Type Level 2 - Partial Quantitative Stock Assessment Assessment Method Fishery characterisation and standardised CPUE analysis Assessment Dates Latest assessment: 2019 Next assessment: 2024 Overall assessment quality rank 1 - High Quality Main data inputs (rank) - Catch and Effort 1997- 1 - High Quality 98 to 2017-18 Data not used (rank) - Catch and Effort 1989- 2 - Moderate or Mixed Quality: 90 to 1996-97 compromised by changes in fleet composition and reporting practices Changes to Model Structure and Assumptions - Major Sources of Uncertainty -